huibvanstraten/valtimo-portal-libraries/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

-Run `npm run buildAll` to first build all the libraries before building the app.
+Run `npm run build-all` to first build all the libraries before building the app.
 Build artifacts of the libs will also be stored in the `dist/` directory.

-Run `npm run buildLibs` to build all libraries.
-Build artifacts of the libs will be stored in the `dist/` directory.

-Run `npm run build:` plus your library name (e.g. `npm run build:shared`) to build that specific library.

 ## Watch

-Run `npm run watchAll` to first clean up the build folder (`dist/`) and to then build all libraries and the app sequentially and watch for changes in parallel.
+Run `npm run watch-all` to first clean up the build folder (`dist/`) and to then build all libraries and the app sequentially and watch for changes in parallel.
 This allows for easy development through only one command.

 Run `npm run watch:` plus your library name (e.g. `npm run watch:shared`) to build that specific library and to re-build